ceramicnetwork/CIPs/CIPs/CIP-23/CIP-23.md

 ## Implementation

 - [**js-idx**](https://idx.xyz/): A javascript library for reading and writing data sets associated with a DID
-- [**js-idx-constants**](https://github.com/ceramicstudio/js-idx-constants): A javascript library to be used with js-idx which contains the Social Accounts definition.
+- [**js-idx-constants**](https://github.com/ceramicstudio/js-idx-constants): A javascript library to be used with js-idx which contains the Also Known As definition.

 ## Copyright